Improved composable key rates for CV-QKD: Introduction

 \section{Introduction}

 Quantum key distribution (QKD) is arguably one of the most advanced areas in quantum information, both theoretically and experimentally~\cite{AOP,Feihu,Gisin}, with very well-known limits, such as the fundamental PLOB bound for repeater-less quantum communication~\cite{PRL2009,PLOB} and its extension to repeaters and networks with arbitrary topologies and routing mechanisms~\cite{ETEbounds}.
 In particular, the continuous-variable (CV) version of QKD is a preferred option that has been gradually improved in various aspects, such as the rigor of the security proofs, the speed of data processing techniques, and the distance of experimental implementations~\cite[Secs.~7 and~8]{AOP}.
-In terms of CV-QKD theory and security proofs~\cite{Ralph99,Hillery00,Cerf01,Ralph02,Fred02,Fred06,Pirandola08, Lev2010, Vlad14, Lev2015, Vlad15, Vlad16, Lev2017, Pirandola21, Pirandola21b, Panos21, Matsuura2021,Alex_I,Alex_II}, the first asymptotic analyses were extended to finite-size effects and, later, to composable formulations~\cite[Sec.~9]{AOP}.
+In terms of CV-QKD theory, the first asymptotic analyses were extended to finite-size effects and, later, to composable security proofs~\cite{Ralph99,Hillery00,Cerf01,Ralph02,Fred02,Fred06,Pirandola08, Lev2010, Vlad14, Lev2015, Vlad15, Vlad16, Lev2017, Pirandola21, Pirandola21b, Panos21, Matsuura2021,Alex_I,Alex_II,MasoudI,MasoudII} (see also Ref.~\cite[Sec.~9]{AOP}).

 Here we build on previous composable security analyses of CV-QKD~\cite{Pirandola21,Pirandola21b,Panos21} to provide a more refined and advanced formulation.
 Our revised formulas enables us to achieve more optimistic key rates for CV-QKD than previous literature.
 The results apply to a variety of protocols, including schemes with discrete-alphabet or continuous (Gaussian~\cite{Fred03, Weed04}) modulation of coherent states, with homodyne or heterodyne detection, CV measurement device independent (MDI) QKD~\cite{CVMDI,Alex_III}, and also the post-selection versions of these protocols.